repent-or-perish/switching-to-pkgbase/README.md

 - Ensure you have superuser privileges to run the script.
 - Ensure the following files are available:
-  - `./packages/base-pkgbase`: List of base system packages to install.
+  - `./packages/base-pkgbase`: List of kernel, runtime, and base system packages to install.
   - `./packages/removal-list`: List of outdated packages to remove.
-  - `./packages/kernel-pkgbase`: List of kernel and runtime packages to install.
   - `GhostBSD.conf`: New repository configuration file (to be copied if different from the existing one).

 ## File Structure